Come Fly with Me (film): Cast

-Production notes
+Production

+The movie was one of a series of MGM follow ups to Where the Boys Are.
 Henry Levin was signed to direct in April 1962.

 The film was known in production as Champagne Flight, The Friendliest Girls in the World and Girl on a Wing.

-The film was shot in Panavision and Metrocolor during 1962 in New York City, Paris, Versailles, Vienna, and the Woerther See with studio interiors shot at MGM British Studios in Borehamwood, England.
+The film was shot in Panavision and Metrocolor during 1962 in New York City, Paris, Versailles, Vienna, and the Woerthersee with studio interiors shot at MGM British Studios in Borehamwood, England.
 The shoot took 12 weeks.

 It filmed at the same time as Follow the Boys.

 It premiered in the United States on 27 March 1963.

 Glemsser wrote a follow-up novel in 1972, titled The Super-Jet Girls.
-It was not made into a film however.
+It was not made into a film.

 Critical reception

-Variety wrote upon the film's release, "Sometimes one performance can save a picture and in Come Fly with Me it's an engaging and infectious one by Pamela Tiffin.
+Variety gave the film a mixed review, writing, "Sometimes one performance can save a picture and in Come Fly with Me it's an engaging and infectious one by Pamela Tiffin.
 The production has other things going for it like an attractive cast, slick pictorial values and smart, stylish direction by Henry Levin, but at the base of all this sheer sheen lies a frail, frivolous and featherweight storyline that, in trying to take itself too seriously, flies into dramatic air pockets and crosscurrents that threaten to send the entire aircraft into a tailspin."